-3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3

 Is the building fully wheelchair accessible?

 Details (if required) Yes

 Are disabled changing and toilet facilities available?

 Details (if required) Yes

-Do you have parking areas for pick up and drop offs? \square
+Do you have parking areas for pick up and drop offs?

 Details (if required) parking bays

-Working Together & Roles · . parking spaces for students (post-16 settings)?
-Details (if required) NA NA Pupils with SEND are s and visual environme access written docum English (including BSL ery effort to provide reasonable adjustments to ensure that its facilities are accessible.
+Do you have disabled parking spaces for students (post-16 settings)? \Box

+Details (if required)

+The school makes every effort to provide reasonable adjustments to ensure that its facilities are accessible.
 Our Accessibility Plan can be found on the website.
-Supported to access the facilities available to their peers.
-Where required the school seeks to make reasonable adjustments to the auditory not for those learners with sensory impairments.
+Pupils with SEND are supported to access the facilities available to their peers.
+Where required the school seeks to make reasonable adjustments to the auditory and visual environment for those learners with sensory impairments.
 We aim to personalise communication to suit families.
-For those who find it difficult to ents we communicate in person, by phone or text.
-Where pupils and their families require communication through languages other than) we seek to provide translation for key meetings/communications, and would discuss with those families their preferred means of school uses Sign Along as an alternative form of communication.
+For those who find it difficult to access written documents we communicate in person, by phone or text.
+Where pupils and their families require communication through languages other than English (including BSL) we seek to provide translation for key meetings/communications, and would discuss with those families their preferred means of communication.
+The school uses Sign Along as an alternative form of communication.